Top 5 most efficient 2020 three-row crossover SUVs

 Though nearly every automaker offers a three-row crossover SUV, only a select few of these large family vehicles can be considered fuel efficient.
 Electrification raises expectations for efficiency without sacrificing performance or size.
 Just five years ago, when there were no plug-in hybrid or electric three-row SUVs, a 25 combined mpg was exceptional.
 That's average at best now.
 And it's not just electrification accounting for improved efficiency.
 For 2020, Toyota downsized the engine in the Highlander Hybrid and put it on a diet, resulting in nearly 30% better fuel economy.

-While the 30-mpg Chrysler Pacific Hybrid minivan (actually a plug-in hybrid, and now with available AWD) would be our recommended buy for families looking for a three-row vehicle, we understand the minivan stigma runs strong in the face of logic.
+While the 30-mpg Chrysler Pacifica Hybrid minivan (actually a plug-in hybrid, and now with available AWD) would be our recommended buy for families looking for a three-row vehicle, we understand the minivan stigma runs strong in the face of logic.
 So here's a look at the top five* most efficient three-row crossover SUVs based on EPA ratings.
 Prices include destination fee.

 2019 Tesla Model X